abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

 ### Motivation

-Two main features are the ability to view database structures without connection to the database as clear EDN structure, and the ability to detect model's changes and make migrations automatically without the need to touch SQL.
+Two main features are:
+- the ability to view database structures without connection to the database as clear EDN structure;
+- and the ability to detect model's changes and make migrations automatically without the need to touch SQL.

-Having a full view of database schema is important for me cause it allows imaging the domain area of an app at any time.
+Having a full view of database schema is important for me cause it allows imaging the domain area of an app at any time at one glance to models.
 It helps to understand an application's data better.
 And it reduces the need to gather pieces of table's changes spread by multiple migrations' files.
 Also, it helps to keep the focus on an app and helps to don't switch context for making a new migration.
 Eventually, it feels more natural for me.
 And seems that it could be automated.

 Of course, the main downside of the auto-migration approach is less control of migrations and some limits for making migrations.
-Probably generated queries are not well optimized, but will try to improve it.
+Also generated queries sometimes are not well optimized (*but I will try to improve it*).
-Anyway for that specific cases in automigrate, there is the ability to create raw SQL migration.
+For that specific cases in automigrate, there is the ability to create [raw SQL migration](https://github.com/abogoyavlensky/automigrate#custom-sql-migration).

 ### State of the project

 For now, automigrate is not ready for production use.
 But I would really appreciate it if you will try it for your personal projects.
-Any feedback would be really helpful to make the tool better.
+Any feedback would be really helpful to make the tool better!

 I plan to improve and develop the project to make it more stable and featureful.
-In the roadmap draft, you could find a project's [README.md](https://github.com/abogoyavlensky/automigrate/tree/examples#roadmap-draft).
+In the project's README.md you could find a [roadmap draft](https://github.com/abogoyavlensky/automigrate/tree/examples#roadmap-draft) section.
-Shortly I would like to support more database column types and features, optimize auto-generated SQL queries, support more databases and make it reliable as possible.
+Shortly, I would like to support more database column types and features, optimize auto-generated SQL queries, support more databases, and make reliable as possible.
+Hope you will enjoin using it!